 In 2017/18, in addition to the Emerging and Independent dance prizes, the Chrystal Dance Fund is supporting Ballet BC’s commission of a new Romeo and Juliet choreographed by French dancemaker Medhi Walerski.
 Dance Victoria’s contribution supports the inclusion of Arts Umbrella graduate dance students in the production, increasing the number of the corps de ballet.

 “The invitation to join Ballet BC to work with an international choreographer the calibre of Medhi Walerski is a once-in-a-lifetime opportunity that will change the outlook of these young dancers and their future,” says Sally Hart, Manager, Dance Operations, Arts Umbrella.

 Dance Victoria’s Board and staff look forward to the premiere of Romeo and Juliet from February 22 through 24, 2018 at Vancouver’s Queen Elizabeth Theatre.

 Read about the winners of our 2017 Independent Dance Artist Award (Arash Khakpour and Meredith Kalaman) and winners of our 2017 Emerging Dance Artist Award (Adrian de Leeuw and Matilda Çobanli).

 The Chrystal Dance Prize for Emerging Artists supports young dancers completing their training at an international dance institution.

-Guidelines for 2018 Emerging Dance Artist submissions will be available in early 2018.
+2018 Application Guidelines for Emerging Dance Artist submissions will be available in early 2018.

 The Chrystal Dance Prize is named for Dr. Betty "Chrystal" Kleiman whose bequest to the Victoria Foundation in 2009 created the prize that Dance Victoria awards on an annual basis.